kubeflow/website/content/docs/started/getting-started-gke.md

     ${KUBEFLOW_REPO}/scripts/kfctl.sh apply k8s
     ```

-## Troubleshooting IAP
+## Troubleshooting Cloud IAP

-Here are some tips for troubleshooting IAP.
+Here are some tips for troubleshooting Cloud IAP.

- * Make sure you are using https
+ * Make sure you are using HTTPS

 ### 404 Page Not Found When Accessing Central Dashboard